-To obtain reimbursement or pricing approval in some European Union member states, we may be required to conduct studies that compare the cost-effectiveness of a product candidate to other therapies that are considered the local standard of care.
-It is also possible that additional governmental action is taken in response to the COVID-19 pandemic.
+To obtain reimbursement or pricing approval in some European Union member states, we may be required to conduct studies that compare the costeffectiveness of a product candidate to other therapies that are considered the local standard of care.
 We cannot predict the likelihood, nature, or extent of government regulation that may arise from future legislation or administrative action in the United States or any other jurisdiction.
 If we or any third parties we may engage are slow or unable to adapt to changes in existing requirements or the adoption of new requirements or policies, or if we or such third parties are not able to maintain regulatory compliance, a product candidate may lose any regulatory approval that may have been obtained and we may not achieve or sustain profitability.